TritonDataCenter/rfd/rfd/0071/README.md

 ```

-#### `Manta-Encrypt-Headers`
+#### `Manta-Encrypt-Metadata`
 Like the free form `m-*` metadata headers, we support free form encrypted metadata.
 The value of this header is ciphertext encoded in base64.
 Metadata stored in plaintext is written as JSON.
 The value of this header will be limited to a maximum of 4k bytes as base64 ciphertext.
 ```
-Manta-Encrypt-Headers: XXXXXXXXX
+Manta-Encrypt-Metadata: XXXXXXXXX

 ```

-#### `Manta-Encrypt-Headers-IV`
+#### `Manta-Encrypt-Metadata-IV`
-Like `Manta-Encrypt-IV` we store the IV for the ciphertext for the HTTP header `Manta-Encrypt-Headers`.
+Like `Manta-Encrypt-IV` we store the IV for the ciphertext for the HTTP header `Manta-Encrypt-Metadata`.
 ```
-Manta-Encrypt-Headers-IV: XXXXXXXXX
+Manta-Encrypt-Metadata-IV: XXXXXXXXX

 ```

-#### `Manta-Encrypt-Headers-MAC`
+#### `Manta-Encrypt-Metadata-MAC`
-Like `Manta-Encrypt-MAC` we store the MAC in base64 for the ciphertext for the HTTP header `Manta-Encrypt-Headers` so that we can verify the authenticity of the header ciphertext.
+Like `Manta-Encrypt-MAC` we store the MAC in base64 for the ciphertext for the HTTP header `Manta-Encrypt-Metadata` so that we can verify the authenticity of the header ciphertext.
 ```
-Manta-Encrypt-Headers-MAC: XXXXXXXXX
+Manta-Encrypt-Metadata-MAC: XXXXXXXXX

 ```

-#### `Manta-Encrypt-Headers-Cipher`
+#### `Manta-Encrypt-Metadata-Cipher`
-Like `Manta-Encrypt-Cipher` we store the cipher for the ciphertext for the HTTP header `Manta-Encrypt-Headers` so that our client can easily choose the right algorithm for decryption.
+Like `Manta-Encrypt-Cipher` we store the cipher for the ciphertext for the HTTP header `Manta-Encrypt-Metadata` so that our client can easily choose the right algorithm for decryption.
 ```
-Manta-Encrypt-Headers-Cipher: aes-256-cbc
+Manta-Encrypt-Metadata-Cipher: aes-256-cbc
 ```

 ### Metadata Support